 Formal performance coaching sessions and informal coaching conversations during gemba walks have become the new normal since 2012.
-Instead of telling the team leaders and team members what to do, the line supervisor adopted a leadership style and communication approach that inspires thinking and participation by the coachees.
+Instead of telling the team leaders and team members what to do, the line supervisor adopted a leadership style and communication approach that inspires thinking and participation by the coaches.
 Front-line leaders and operators are now empowered and encouraged to find and apply solutions for minor issues on a daily basis.
-Also, process level standardisation has been applied to reduce human errors.
+Also, process level standardization has been applied to reduce human errors.
 For example, the improved SOP in the syrup mixing process drills into detail such as how many seconds it will take to execute a specific step, thereby eliminating guesswork and ambiguity.

 Since the introduction of WCO at Huizhou, PET Line #12 alone has contributed combined savings of more than RMB 7.6 million from 2011 to 2018.
-The savings consist of mainly three components — outsourcing manufacturing cost, material loss, and labour cost.
+The savings consist of mainly three components — outsourcing manufacturing cost, material loss, and labor cost.

 Machine downtime was one of the first issues to be addressed with the introduction of the Autonomous Maintenance and Focused Improvement TRACCs.
 Once these best practices gained traction, the number of rejects reduced by 80% over a seven-year period.
 Line efficiency increased by more than 4%, which now contributes positively to the reduction of outsourcing cost.

-Labour cost reduction started manifesting itself once the line started running more smoothly with less downtime and fewer issues to attend to — specifically at the air conveyor and Finished Goods Inspection.
+Labor cost reduction started manifesting itself once the line started running more smoothly with less downtime and fewer issues to attend to — specifically at the air conveyor and Finished Goods Inspection.
 Now, the air conveyor jams much less frequently and operators from nearby work stations can monitor and fix it in time.
 Fewer rejects at Finished Goods also no longer requires a dedicated operator pinned to the workstation to remove defects.

 WCO’s benefits are not just about cost saving

 Cost reduction is the easiest return on investment to calculate.
-However, the true power of WCO is getting the organisation ready for its future operational challenges.
+However, the true power of WCO is getting the organization ready for its future operational challenges.
 In 2016, the order sizes became significantly smaller for Line #12 as Swire Beverages decided to provide its customers with fresher products in a timelier fashion.
 The line efficiency took a hit, inevitably due to an increased number of changeovers.
-But Huizhou’s high maturity in set-up time reduction helped them adapt quickly and seamlessly to adjust to the new norm of smaller batch sizes and more SKUs.
+But Huizhou’s high maturity in setup time reduction helped them adapt quickly and seamlessly to adjust to the new norm of smaller batch sizes and more SKUs.